viniciusdacal/redux-arc/README.md

 );
 ```

-> We let you perform the request.
+> We leave you perform the request.
 This way, you can use any request lib you like.

 And now, you can use `createAsyncActions` to define your action creators and types.